 Tourist businesses have been hard hit by the pandemic so, although I usually just go with the flow foodwise when I visit somewhere new, I’m planning to book a food tour (or two) this time.

 I’m also looking forward to wine tasting in Ronda to see if the quality of the drink matches that of the food.
-The Sherry Marathon, postponed from April, is now scheduled for September so I’ve also got my annual visit to Jerez to look forward to.
+The Sherry Marathon, which didn’t take place in 2020, is due to take place in April so I’ve also got my annual visit to Jerez to look forward to.

 Stay somewhere different